PEDESTRIAN ACCIDENTS ATTORNEY IN SHEPHERDSVILLE, KENTUCKY

 Whether a pedestrian is walking, jogging, or running, they are not a good match against a vehicle.
 Some victims are fortunate enough to walk away from an accident.
 Others sustain injuries ranging from minor to permanently incapacitating.
 For some, their injuries are fatal.

 Pedestrian accident fatalities on Kentucky roadways jumped from 73 in 2019 to 92 in 2020.
-There have been nearly 60 in the first 10 months of 2021.
+There were nearly 60 in the first 10 months of 2021.
 Going for a walk or a run should be a healthy activity, not a deadly one.

-If you are a pedestrian hit by a car or the family member of someone incapacitated or killed, the Law Offices of John Schmidt & Associates can help.
+If you are a pedestrian hit by a car or the family member of someone who is incapacitated or loses their life, the Law Offices of John Schmidt & Associates can help.
 We serve clients in Shepherdsville, Kentucky, as well as those in Radcliff, Louisville, Jeffersontown, Elizabethtown, and Mount Washington.

 Pedestrian Accident Mid Page Block John Schmidt & Associates PLLC